We had arrived in Rome!!!

 After dinner, we took the Metro to Flaminio and do the Rick Steves’ Dolce Vita walk through the Piazza del Populo where we hear a mournful saxaphone and see one of the 13 obelisks from Egypt.
 The passegiata is over, but we continue by the Ara Pacis, and the famous Spanish Steps where it’s just a crazy noisy crowd.
 But, it’s our first night and we decide to sit down and have a cappuccino and gelato.
 Remember, it costs extra to sit down and eat.

 What a wonderful first day in Italy!
-Rick Steves’ warns that Rome can be intense, but I want more!
+Rick Steves’ warns that Rome can be intense, but I am left desiring more, much more!